asbudhkar/asbudhkar.github.io/_posts/2019-12-30-hand-detection-pose-estimation.md

 On visualizing the results using Open CV, the results seemed promising.
 In case all three shoulder, elbow and wrist were detected properly and with proper alignment, bounding box predictions were accurate.

+# Future Scope
+Open Pose model from Tensorboy was used.
+It was unable to detect all three keypoints in some videos with obstruction and improper alignment of the three keypoints.
+In this case, it was not possible to detect the bounding box accurately.
+Also, if the person was too close to camera with hand not visible, this method did not provide accurate results.
+These limitations can be overcome by improving the keypoint detection or adding tracking algorithms and directly detecting forehand keypoints to determine the bounding box.

 <a href="https://github.com/asbudhkar/Hand-Detector-with-Pose-Estimation">Link to Project:</a>